brittonlaroche/realm-tensorflow/README.md

 ![end](./img/section-end.png)

 ## Learning Journey:
-If you are new to machine learning and TensorFLow.js,  I recommend the following resources as these guides were used to build this hands on lab.
+If you are new to machine learning and TensorFLow.js,  I recommend the following resources as these guides were used to build this hands-on lab.

 [TensorFlow Playground](http://playground.tensorflow.org/)
 [Tensorflow.js videos: 3 videos at 7 minutes each](https://www.youtube.com/playlist?list=PLs6AluHXaQnjeI6jzDkpKXvbPj31i4GgF)